tommite/pubs-code/etricror-omega/README.md

 These are the tests for
-R. Kadzinski, T. Tervonen: Robust multi-criteria sorting with the outranking preference model and central profiles
+M. Kadzinski, T. Tervonen: Robust multi-criteria sorting with the outranking preference model and central profiles

 System requirements:
 - R